mariusherlea/php-hackathon-2021/README.md

 In this section, please let us know what is your opinion about this experience and how we can improve it:

 1. Have you ever been involved in a similar experience?
 If so, how was this one different?
+No
 2. Do you think this type of selection process is suitable for you?

+Yes, it was very suitable for me.

 3. What's your opinion about the complexity of the requirements?

+For my level of experience it fit very well.

 4. What did you enjoy the most?

+I liked thinking of the algorithm that can solve the problem.

 5. What was the most challenging part of this anti hackathon?

+The most challenging thing was that I was sure that the requirements could be solved without knowing at the moment how.

 6. Do you think the time limit was suitable for the requirements?

+There was enough time to find the solution.

 7. Did you find the resources you were sent on your email useful?

+The resources received were useful because they were well structured.

 8. Is there anything you would like to improve to your current implementation?

+Yes.

 9. What would you change regarding this anti hackathon?

+Nothing, for me was ok.